 While consumption-based emissions accounting seems to echo the equity and justice principle, its implementation has still been limited due to the complexity that occurs due to the involvement of bilateral and multilateral relations between countries.
 More local and national governments are trying to address the issue of carbon embodied in trade.
 For example, the Green Public Procurement (GPP) (also called Buy Clean) policies introduced in several countries and regions require that certain carbon-intensive infrastructure materials (e.g. steel, cement, concrete, etc.) purchased with government funds are produced below a given threshold of carbon intensity.
 Another example of such policies to address embodied carbon in trade is the carbon border adjustment.
 For example, the European Council officially accepted a framework for a carbon border adjustment mechanism (CBAM) seeking to reduce carbon leakage on imports, specifically targeting fertilizers, steel, iron, cement, aluminum, and electric energy production.
 These policies help level the playing field and provide a market for companies that have invested in low-carbon technologies for producing materials.

 We developed an Environmentally-Extended Multi-Regional Input-Output (EE MRIO) model to measure the part of the global CO2 emissions that are transferred through global trade.
 To be able to do this, we use the latest version of the EXIOBASE 3 database (3.8.2) (EXIOBASE 2022).
 We further refined the CO2 intensity of a few key subsectors for which we had good carbon intensity data (e.g. steel, aluminum, and cement).
 EXIOBASE is a global, detailed Multi-Regional Environmentally Extended Supply-Use Table (MR-SUT) and Input-Output Table (MR-IOT).
 It was developed by harmonizing and detailing supply-use tables for many countries, estimating emissions and resource extractions by industry.
 Subsequently, the country supply-use tables were linked via trade creating an MR-SUT and producing MR-IOTs from this.
 The MR-IOT can be used for the analysis of the environmental impacts associated with the final consumption of product groups.
-EXIOBASE 3 supplies a time series of EE MRIO tables of 44 countries and 5 rest-of-the-world regions, ranging from 1995 to 2019, with 163 economic sectors.
+EXIOBASE 3 supplies a time series of EE MRIO tables of 44 countries and 5 rest-of-the-world regions, ranging from 1995 to 2022, with 163 economic sectors.
 We focus on analyzing CO2 emissions in this analysis.
 The EE MRIO model allows us to measure both the direct and indirect emissions embodied in domestic and foreign consumption (EXIOBASE 2022).
 For this study we only include CO2 emissions because of data limitation within EXIOBASE.
 It should be noted that EE MRIO model and analysis are based on monetary values for outputs and CO2 intensities (as opposed to physical-basis analysis per tonne of product).
-However, our product-level analysis explained below for steel, cement, clinker, and aluminum are on physical basis (per tonne of products) since we use different data sources mentioned below.
+However, our product-level analysis explained below are on physical basis (e.g. per tonne of products) since we use different data sources mentioned below.

 In calculating total CO2 emissions embodied in domestic and international trade, we follow the basic Environmentally-Extended Multi-Regional Input-Output (EE MRIO) model from Miller and Blair (2009), which stems from the original Input-Output model of Leontief (1986).
 For ease of exposition, we simplify the MRIO system by assuming a world in which only two countries and two sectors in existence: Country 1 and 2, and Sector A and B. The trade flows between both countries are depicted in the table below.

-Country 1 Country 2 \(y^1\) \(y^2\) \(X\)
+Country 1 | Country 2 | \(y^1\) | \(y^2\) | \(X\) | ||||

-\(A\) \(B\) \(A\) \(B\)
+\(A\) | \(B\) | \(A\) | \(B\) | |||||

-Country 1 \(A\) \(z^{11}_{aa}\) \(z^{11}_{ab}\) \(z^{12}_{aa}\) \(z^{12}_{ab}\) \(y^{11}_{a}\) \(z^{12}_{a}\) \(x^{1}_{a}\)
+Country 1 | \(A\) | \(z^{11}_{aa}\) | \(z^{11}_{ab}\) | \(z^{12}_{aa}\) | \(z^{12}_{ab}\) | \(y^{11}_{a}\) | \(z^{12}_{a}\) | \(x^{1}_{a}\) |

-\(B\) \(z^{11}_{ba}\) \(z^{11}_{bb}\) \(z^{12}_{ba}\) \(z^{12}_{bb}\) \(y^{11}_{b}\) \(z^{12}_{b}\) \(x^{1}_{b}\)
+\(B\) | \(z^{11}_{ba}\) | \(z^{11}_{bb}\) | \(z^{12}_{ba}\) | \(z^{12}_{bb}\) | \(y^{11}_{b}\) | \(z^{12}_{b}\) | \(x^{1}_{b}\) | |

-Country 2 \(A\) \(z^{21}_{aa}\) \(z^{21}_{ab}\) \(z^{22}_{aa}\) \(z^{22}_{ab}\) \(y^{21}_{a}\) \(z^{22}_{a}\) \(x^{2}_{a}\)
+Country 2 | \(A\) | \(z^{21}_{aa}\) | \(z^{21}_{ab}\) | \(z^{22}_{aa}\) | \(z^{22}_{ab}\) | \(y^{21}_{a}\) | \(z^{22}_{a}\) | \(x^{2}_{a}\) |

-\(B\) \(z^{21}_{ba}\) \(z^{21}_{bb}\) \(z^{22}_{ba}\) \(z^{22}_{bb}\) \(y^{21}_{b}\) \(z^{22}_{b}\) \(x^{2}_{b}\)
+\(B\) | \(z^{21}_{ba}\) | \(z^{21}_{bb}\) | \(z^{22}_{ba}\) | \(z^{22}_{bb}\) | \(y^{21}_{b}\) | \(z^{22}_{b}\) | \(x^{2}_{b}\) | |

-Value Added \(v^1_a\) \(v^1_b\) \(v^2_a\) \(v^2_b\) \(y^1\) \(y^2\)
+Value Added | \(v^1_a\) | \(v^1_b\) | \(v^2_a\) | \(v^2_b\) | \(y^1\) | \(y^2\) | ||

-Total Output \(x^1_a\) \(x^1_b\) \(x^2_a\) \(x^2_b\)
+Total Output | \(x^1_a\) | \(x^1_b\) | \(x^2_a\) | \(x^2_b\) |

 The table above summarizes the yearly monetary transactions between countries-industries. \(z\), \(y\), \(x\) and \(v\) symbolize the intermediate input, final demand, gross output, and value added, respectively.
 From the output side, \(z_{ab}^{11}\) and \(z_{ab}^{12}\) is the output of Sector A of Country 1, which then become the intermediate input to Sector B of Country 1 and Country 2, respectively. \(x_a^1\) is the output of Sector A produced in Country 1, while \(x_b^1\) is the output of Sector B produced in Country 2. \(y_a^{11}\) is the final demand of Sector A’s product, demanded by Country 1 (domestic final demand), while \(y_b^{11}\) captures the final demand of Sector B’s product, demanded by Country 2 (foreign final demand). \(v_a^1\) is the value added of Sector A of Country 1.